 Amina has performed at many venues which include the Kennedy Center, the World Bank, University of Maryland, George Washington University, Image-in-Asian Television, the French Embassy, as well as charity shows and cultural programs.
-Most recently she has been invited on a month long cruise aboard a Celebrity Cruise Ship teaching and Performing Polynesian Dance.
+Most recently she performed on a month long cruise aboard a Celebrity Cruise Ship (owned by Royal Caribbean) teaching and Performing Polynesian Dance.
+She will be performing for 2 more months on the cruise ship from Sept.
+23 to Nov.
+23, 2013.
 She recently choreographed a group dance number for a Bollywood Independent film.
 She has also acted and danced bellydance in the Independent Film Terror in the Pharaoh’s Tomb.
 She performed bollywood dance in another Independent film called Sangamam (she’s listed on imdb.com for these movies).
-She has been in several local Hip Hop Crews and is currently a member of Polynesian Dance Company .
+She has been in several local Hip Hop Crews and is currently a member of Polynesian Dance Company.
 Contact Amina if you are interested in a group hip hop performance for your next event!

 Dance Training & Certifications: